stlaz/kube-enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

   - Feature gate name: KubeletEnsureSecretPulledImages
   - Components depending on the feature gate: Kubelet
 - [x] Other
-  - Describe the mechanism: Kubelet configuration field `pullImageSecretRecheck`
+  - Describe the mechanism: Disabling is possible via the kubelet configuration field `noPullImageSecretRecheck`
   - Will enabling / disabling the feature require downtime of the control plane?
     - No, only a restart of the kubelet